On the Limitations and Possibilities of Nash Regret Minimization in Zero-Sum Matrix Games under Noisy Feedback: Algorithm for Logarithmic Nash regret under Bandit Feedback in Matrix Games

-We now focus on $2\times 2$ games under bandit feedback.
-Unlike the full feedback case, we are not guaranteed that every element would be explored equally.
-Hence, in each round $t$, we have to play a strategy $x_t$ such that either every element would be explored sufficiently or we incur a negative regret.
-We achieve this goal by designing a complicated exploration procedure.
-Here we describe the key parts of the exploration procedure.
+We defer the full algorithm for bandit feedback and the proof of Theorem~\ref{thm:2x2:bandit} to Appendix \ref{appendix:2x2}.
+On a high level, in each round $t$, we play a strategy $x_t$ such that either every element would be explored sufficiently or we incur a negative regret.
+After the statistics concentrate, we call a subroutine (\Cref{subroutine-nxn-bandit}) similar to \Cref{subroutine-nxn} and end up incurring logarithmic Nash regret.

-Consider a matrix $A= $.
-Our aim is to estimate the gaps $|a-b|,|a-c|,|d-c|,|d-b|$ up to a constant factor.
-We begin with an uniform exploration phase where we aim to estimate two such gaps up to a constant factor.
-First, we play $x_t=(1/2,1/2)$ in each round.
-We eventually estimate one of the gaps $|a-c|, |b-d|$ up to a constant factor due to the fact that one of the columns must be played at least half the time.
-Then, we play one of the two strategies $(1/2,1/2)$ and $e_i$ ($i$ depends on the gap that we have estimated previously up to a constant factor) in each round.
-We eventually estimate one more gap up to a constant factor (again due to the fact that one of the columns must be played at least half the time).

-Let us assume that we have estimated the gaps $|a-b|$ and $|a-c|$ up to a constant factor by the end of the uniform exploration phase.
-Now we aim to estimate the gap $|b-d|$ up to a constant factor.
-We do this by playing a strategy $x^{(1)}$ that incurs a non-positive regret if column one is played by the column-player.
-In turn, the column-player is forced to play the second column if it wants the row-player to incur positive regret.
-Hence, we end up estimating the gap $|b-d|$ up to a constant factor.
-Now, we aim to estimate the final gap $|c-d|$ up to a constant factor.
-We do this by finding a strategy $x^{(2)}$ that incurs a non-positive regret if column two is played by the column-player.
-Hence if the row-player plays $x^{(2)}$ the column-player is forced to play the first column if it wants the row-player to incur positive regret.

-Using the strategies $x^{(1)}$ and $x^{(2)}$ we estimate the final gap $|c-d|$ as follows.
-We play $x^{(1)}$ until the column two is played by the column player.
-We then switch to $x^{(2)}$ and play it until column one is played by the column-player.
-We then switch back to $x^{(1)}$ and repeat this process until we estimate the gap $|c-d|$ up to a constant factor.
-This concludes our exploration procedure.

-After this initial exploration phase is over, if we observe that the matrix game on $A$ has a pure strategy Nash equilibrium $(i^*,j^*)$, then we play $e_{i^*}$ for the rest of the rounds.
-Otherwise, we invoke the sub-routine similarly to the full-information case.
-Putting it all together, we obtain our main result of Theorem~\ref{thm:2x2:bandit} for bandit feedback.
-The complete algorithm for bandit feedback and the full proof of Theorem~\ref{thm:2x2:bandit} is in Appendix \ref{appendix:2x2}.
+\textbf{Remark 4:} Although Theorem~\ref{thm:2x2:bandit} applies only to $2 \times 2$ games, its primary purpose is to demonstrate the existence of an algorithm that achieves $\operatorname{polylog}(T)$ Nash regret even under the more restrictive bandit feedback setting.
+Given the fundamental limitations of existing approaches, this result serves as an important proof of concept, highlighting that instance-dependent regret guarantees are indeed possible under bandit feedback.